Light and Crisp Teriyaki Chicken Salad

 jump toRECIPE

-This three-step crispy teriyaki chicken salad combines crunchy greens, juicy chicken, and a savory-sweet teriyaki dressing for a refreshing yet satisfying meal any night of the week.
-Tender chicken coated in crispy panko and tossed with crisp vegetables makes every bite exciting, while the homemade teriyaki dressing ties it all together with bold flavor.
+This four-step crispy teriyaki chicken salad combines crunchy greens, juicy chicken, and a savory-sweet teriyaki dressing for a refreshing yet satisfying meal any night of the week.
+Tender chicken in homemade teriyaki dressing is cooked in a pan and tossed with crisp vegetables makes every bite exciting.
+The homemade teriyaki dressing ties it all together with bold flavor to contrast the simple salad.
 If you’re looking to eat more Asian-inspired dishes, try this soy ginger whole roast fish (that’s definitely restaurant quality!) or my super shareable sweet and spicy teriyaki salmon lettuce cups, which are perfect for hosting.

 Why You’ll Love This Recipe

-• Flavorful contrast – Crispy chicken meets fresh produce and sweet teriyaki.
+- Flavorful contrast – Flavorful chicken meets fresh produce, crispy chow mein noodles and sweet teriyaki.

 About Homemade Teriyaki Sauce